 For many CPA Exam candidates, one of the most difficult things about passing the CPA Exam is the sheer amount of dedication it takes to study all the topics it covers.
 However, perhaps something that is less talked about, but equally difficult in the exam journey, is the self-doubt that candidates can sometimes have in their ability to actually pass.

 This results from a numerous amount of reasons.

-Working full time, failing multiple sections, or having difficulty grasping concepts can all easily lead to feelings of frustration and the desire to give up.
+Working full time, raising a family, or having difficulty grasping concepts can all easily lead to feelings of frustration and the desire to give up.
 In short, there will be many things that occur in your life to make you ask yourself the following questions: